techmehedi/techmehedi/README.md

 🛠️ Skills and Experience

 Proficient in HTML, CSS, JavaScript, and React, I'm currently focusing on expanding my skills into backend development.
-Moreover, I have experience with C++ and Python, further diversifying my skill set and demonstrating my adaptability and eagerness to learn.
+Moreover, I have experience with C++, Python, and my resume further reflects an eclectic array of additional proficiencies.
+This broad spectrum of expertise not only amplifies the diversity of my skills, but also stands testament to my flexible adaptability and relentless drive for continuous learning.

 🚀 Current Work